KatanaGraph/katana/docs/contributing/testing.rst

 Tests are divided into groups by their label property.
-A test can be given a label with the ``set_property``/``set_tests_properties`` command, e.g., ``set_property(TEST my-test PROPERTY LABEL my-label)``
+A test can be given a label with the ``set_property``/``set_tests_properties`` command, e.g., ``set_property(TEST my-test PROPERTY LABEL my-label)``.
+A test may have more than one label.

 Labels:

-- **quick**: Quick tests have no external dependencies and can be run in parallel with other quick tests.
-Each quick test should run in a second or less.
-These tests are run as part of our continuous integration pipeline.
+- **ci**: Tests that are run during continuous integration.
+They will be run in parallel with other tests.

+- **slow**: Tests that won't be run during continuous integration.

+- **python**: Tests that require the python language bindings.

 - **gpu**: Tests that require a GPU.